Telehealth Psychiatry

 $250

-For all other insurance plans, payment is due at the time of service.
+Payment is due at the time of service for all visits.

 Out-of-Network?
 You can still get reimbursed.